jayesh9747/mcp-runtime/README.md

 - **Image pull secrets**: Kubernetes stores registry creds in a `kubernetes.io/dockerconfigjson` Secret.
 The operator will auto-create/update one per namespace (default name `mcp-runtime-registry-creds`) and attach it to Deployments when `PROVISIONED_REGISTRY_URL/USERNAME/PASSWORD` are set and `spec.imagePullSecrets` is empty.
 If you need custom creds, set `spec.imagePullSecrets` on the MCPServer.

 ### Ingress behavior (Traefik by default)
+- Ingress host is required.
+Set `spec.ingressHost` per MCPServer or configure a cluster-wide default via operator env `MCP_DEFAULT_INGRESS_HOST`.
+The operator will error if neither is set to avoid catch-all ingress collisions.
 - The operator creates one Ingress per MCPServer with a default path of `/<name>/mcp`; set `spec.ingressPath` to override.
 - Set a shared host once via operator env `MCP_DEFAULT_INGRESS_HOST` (e.g., `mcp.example.com`); any MCPServer without `spec.ingressHost` will inherit it.
 Per-CR values override the default.
 - Traefik merges all matching Host/Path rules onto its single listener (80/443), so multiple MCPServers can share the same host with different paths.